AdamQuadmon/turbopandaforge/docs/commit-conventions.md

 1. **Type:**
    The type of change you're making.
 Common types include:

+   - `init`: A new package or project initialization
    - `feat`: A new feature
    - `fix`: A bug fix
    - `chore`: Routine tasks or maintenance